Code-Institute-Submissions/ictwise-project1_ccc_AugResub/README.md

 ### 15.3. <a name='Media:'></a>**Media:**

-- images provided by CCC
+- images created by wirestock - www.freepik.com